StevenLambion/SwiftDuxNavigation/README.md

 RouteLink(path: id, isDetail: true) { Text("Label") }
 ```

-### currentRoute
+### CurrentRoute
-An environment value that navigates the application relative to the current view's route.
+CurrentRoute is an environment value that provides information about the current route of a view.
+It can also be used to navigates the application relative to that view's location.

 ```swift
 @MappedDispatch() private var dispatch